Fmstrat/plex-cluster/README.md

 The home server setup is complete.

 ### Setting up the Remote instance
-Next we need a Plex server, a copy of `Plex Cluster Proxy`. and a copy of `Plex Cluster Manager` running remotely.
+Next we need a Plex server, a copy of `Plex Cluster Proxy` and a copy of `Plex Cluster Manager` running remotely.
 These can be spun up with the following `docker-compose.yml`:

 ``` yml
 version: '3.7'